golanlevin/DrawingWithMachines/machines/hp_draftmaster/README.md

 * [hp7596_24x36_lissajous.hpgl](workflow/hp7596_24x36_lissajous.hpgl)
 * [hp7596_36x24_lissajous.hpgl](workflow/hp7596_36x24_lissajous.hpgl)

 Before you plot, it's always a good idea to preview all HPGL files with a tool like [ShareCad](https://sharecad.org/).
-You should see previews resembling this:
+You should see previews resembling this.
+(Note that my landscape design has two Lissajous figures.)

 <table>
   <tr>